tda-qchem/tda-qchem-examples/docs/LiH_MICD.md

 ```

 ### Outputs
+The above Python script produces the following outputs:

 - `axialVortex.vtu`: the geometry of the axial vortex in VTU file format (to be
   visualized with ParaView, change the extension to `csv` instead of `vtu` in the above script to export to an ASCII file instead).
 - `toroidalVortex.vtu`: the geometry of the toroidal vortex in VTU file format (to be visualized with ParaView, change the extension to `csv` instead of `vtu` in the above script to export to an ASCII file instead).